Amanda Knox reconvicted of slander in Italy for accusing innocent man in roommate’s 2007 murder

 Flip-flop verdicts over nearly eight years of legal proceedings polarized trial watchers on both sides of the Atlantic as the case was vociferously argued on social media, then in its infancy.

-In a soft and sometimes breaking voice, Knox had told the court that she wrongly accused Patrick Lumumba under intense police pressure.

-“I am very sorry that I was not strong enough to resist the pressure of police,'' Knox told the panel in a 9-minute prepared statement, sitting alongside them on the jury bench.
-She told them: ”I didn't know who the murderer was.
-I had no way to know."

-The case continues to draw intense media attention, with photographers massing around Knox, her husband Christopher Robinson and their legal team as they entered the courtroom about an hour before the hearing.
-A camera knocked her on the left temple, her lawyer Luca Luparia Donati said.
-Knox's husband examined a small bump on her head as they sat in the front row of the court.
+All these years later, the intensity of media interest remained, with photographers massing around Knox, her husband and her legal team as they entered the courthouse about an hour before the hearing.
+A camera knocked her on the left temple, her lawyer Luparia Donati said.
+Knox’s husband examined a small bump on her temple as they sat in the front row of the court.

 Despite Knox’s exoneration and the conviction of an Ivorian man whose footprints and DNA were found at the scene, doubts about her role persisted, particularly in Italy.
 That is largely due to the accusation she made against Lumumba.

+Lumumba’s lawyer, Carlo Pacelli, told reporters that the accusation branded him across the world, and his business in Perugia floundered.
+He has since re-established himself in his wife’s native Poland.

+“Patrick has always been dutiful to all of the court decisions, and all the courts up until today have affirmed that Amanda Knox was a slanderer,’’ Pacelli said.

-Knox is now a 36-year-old mother of two small children.
-She returned to Italy for only the second time since she was freed in October 2011, after four years in jail, by a Perugia appeals court that overturned the initial guilty verdict in the murder case against both Knox and Sollecito.
+Knox is now a 36-year-old mother of two small children who advocates for criminal justice reform and campaigns against wrongful convictions.
+She was freed in October 2011, after four years in jail, by a Perugia appeals court that overturned the initial guilty verdict in the murder case against both Knox and Sollecito.

 She remained in the United States through two more flip-flop verdicts before Italy’s highest court definitively exonerated the pair of the murder in March 2015, stating flatly that they had not committed the crime.